kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : Filmed from the back of the balcony.
 Many heads appear in the frame to start, then when the filmer gets his bearings, the video improves greatly.
 There are a few times (mostly at the beginning) when the filmer replaces some poor video moments with still shots.
 These still shots are less than 2 or 3 minutes of the entire show.
 Overall, a great video, and Megan Hilty is amazing.

+## Ghost: The Musical

+#### Ghost: The Musical - Broadway - July 28, 2012
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `2 DVDs`

+CAST
+: Richard Fleeshman (Sam Wheat), Caissie Levy (Molly Jensen), Da'Vine Joy Randolph (Oda Mae Brown), Bryce Pinkham (Carl Bruner), Michael Bladerrama (Willie Lopez), Tyler McGee (Subway Ghost)

+NOTES
+: Great HD capture of the show toward the end of the run.
+Despite what the reviews said, this is one show I thoroughly enjoyed and wish it had a better life on Broadway as it deserved!
+A-

 ## Grease